garyexplains/examples/XOR_orbits/README.md

 ## Simulation vs number theory
 ### Simulation
 There are some different programs here in this folder.
 The Python programs do "simulation".

-They create the starting layer, calculates the exact XOR expressions for the next layer using layer[i] ^ layer[(i + 1) % n], finds the canonical (minimum) rotation, and saves it to a memory set().
+They create the starting layer, calculate the exact XOR expressions for the next layer using layer[i] ^ layer[(i + 1) % n], find the canonical (minimum) rotation, and save it to a memory set().

 It keeps simulating layer after layer until it finds a sequence it has already seen.